-Speaking truth to power has its origins in anti-war pacifism, but in this era of post-truth and fake-news, it is widely accepted to mean saying something to those in authority or position of trust who don’t want to hear.
+Speaking truth to power has its origins in THE anti-war MOVEMENT, but in this era of post-truth, ALTERNATIVE FACT, and fake-news, is widely accepted to mean saying something to those in authority or position of trust who don’t want to hear IT.
 Is it to your parents, a sibling, politician, lover, landlord, neighbour, religious leader, boss, banker, carer, trainer or simply your best friend?
 It’s time to tell them the truth before it’s too late.

 "Truth to Power Café tells it like it is.
 Entertaining, engrossing and informative.
 Take part.
 I did.
 Or just turn up for inspiration and empowerment."

 Truth to Power Café is a London Artists Projects production developed with the Harold Pinter Archive at the British Library, London; Theatre in the Mill, Bradford; Cast, Doncaster; Gold Coast 2018 Commonwealth Games; and Leeuwarden-Friesland European Capital of Culture in The Netherlands.